WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

 Graph Theoretical Toolboxes are another comparable approach to NLA, offering an analysis methodology to quantify network characteristics such as integration, segregation, resilience, and relative contribution of individual network nodes to overall information flow within the network :cite:p:`RubinovM`.
-Various other toolboxes have been created to address network thresholding, graph metric calculation, and graph visualization� such as GRETNA, GEPHI, and BrainNet Viewer.
+Various other toolboxes have been created to address network thresholding, graph metric calculation, and graph visualization - such as GRETNA, GEPHI, and BrainNet Viewer.
 Additional methodologies aim to determine network topology differences by leveraging generalized estimating equations and generalized linear and nonlinear mixed models :cite:p:`BahramiM,GinestetC,SimpsonS`.
 Each of these tools has helped to advance the application of graph theory approaches